danhjun/ITE-253/README.md

    - Follow the wizard steps, selecting the appropriate share profile that suits your needs

 6. **Specify Share Name and Path**:
-   - Assign a name to your share (e.g., J Drive) and specify the local path where the share resides
+   - Assign a name to your share (e.g., Users) and specify the local path where the share resides

 7. **Configure Share Settings**:
    - Set the desired permissions and configure other settings such as access permissions